Lord Street

 | Market Street | PR8 1HH | 4 min |

-| Promenade (Marine Drive) | PR8 1RQ | 10 min |
+| Marine Drive (Beach) | PR8 1RQ | 10 min |

 Getting to Lord Street

-Southport train station (PR8 1BN) is about 5 minutes' walk from Lord Street — exit the station and head west.
+Southport train station (PR8 1BN) is about 5 minutes' walk from Lord Street, exit the station and head west.
 Merseyrail Northern Line runs from Liverpool Central with trains roughly every 30 minutes; the journey is about 50 minutes.

 By car, Lord Street is signed from the main A565 approach road into Southport town centre.
 The car parks listed above are all accessible from the town centre ring road.